-I Parent/Guardian of (please print)
+I, Parent/Guardian of (please print) child's school and to the District permission to email academic , provide to my

-child's school and to the District permission to email academic, attendance, discipline, or oth personally identifiable information to the email address(es) listed below.
-I understand that I giving this permission, there is no guarantee that the information will be fully secure and do not hold the District liable for any inappropriate release of student information that may violate the FERPA regulations as a result of any email communication.
-Should your email address change, please contact the District.
+child's school and to the District permission to email academic personally identifiable information to the email address(es) list giving this permission, there is no guarantee that the informati not hold the District liable for any inappropriate release of study violate the FERPA regulations as a result of any email communaddress change, please contact the District. ted below.
+I understand that by on will be fully secure and do lent information that may

 Name of Student (please print:)

 Email Address(es):

 Parent/Guardian Signature

 Parent/Guardian Name (please print):

 Date: